 125. Maximizes Emotional Intelligence

 Emotional intelligence or simply EQ is the key to success and it’s also the capacity to understand and express our emotions wisely.
 Meditation gives you the weapons to manipulate this super ability.
-A study from investigators at The Center for Wellness and Achievement in Education found that school staff in California who practices meditation for 4 months had significant improvement in both emotional intelligence and stress.
+A study from investigators at The Center for Wellness and Achievement in Education found that school staff in California who practiced meditation for 4 months had significant improvement in both emotional intelligence and stress.

 126. Cultivates Patience